bnnm/wwiser/README.md

 ## TXTP GENERATION
 You can generate `.txtp` files from `.bnk` that allow *vgmstream* to (mostly) play audio simulating Wwise.
-Make sure `.wem` go to the `/txtp/wem` folder and open `.txtp` with a player like *foobar2000* or *Winamp* with the *vgmstream* plugin installed (or use *CLI*).
+Make sure `.wem` go to the `/txtp/wem` folder and open `.txtp` with a player like *foobar2000* or *Winamp* with the *vgmstream* plugin installed (or use vgmstream's *CLI* tools).

-This function tries its best to make good, usable `.txtp` to improve the listening experience of Wwise audio rips (like giving usable names when possible, or handling complex loops).
-However Wwise is a very complex, dynamic audio engine, so you may need to tweak various options to improve output.
+This function tries its best to make good, usable `.txtp` to improve the listening experience of Wwise audio rips (like giving names when possible, or handling complex loops).
+However Wwise is a very complex, dynamic audio engine, so you may need to tweak various options to improve output. *vgmstream* also has some limitations and audio simulation is not always perfect.

 See *WWISER* doc for detailed explanations.